Chicken Angara Recipe

 About Chicken Angara

-Chicken Angara is a North Indian smoky chicken curry that is spicy, tangy, and loaded with flavors.
+Chicken Angara is a North Indian smoky chicken curry that is spicy, tangy, and rich in flavor.

 With the smoky flavor of the chicken, the yogurt gravy with fried onions and garlic, and that slight hint of Kasuri methi, the flavors of this curry can make anyone hungry.